rhemitoth/Deer_Cam/README.md

 # Deer_Cam
-This repository contains instructions and python code for automating the retrieval of images from a FLIR A3xx camera using a raspberry pi.
+This repository contains instructions and python code for automating the retrieval of images from a FLIR A325sc camera using a raspberry pi.

+## Description